 \section{Coercivity and Korn-type inequalities}

 Korn inequalities play a fundamental role in the study of variational principles in linear elasticity or fluid mechanics.
-In their most famous version, they say that the $\lebe^2$-norm of a full gradient of a vector field can be controlled by the $\lebe^2$-norm of only its symmetric part if suitable additional conditions are assumed, like zero boundary values (see, e.g.,~\cite{ciarletKornsInequality2010,kornUberEinigeUngleichungen1909,payneKornsInequality1961}).
+In their most famous version, they show that the $\lebe^2$-norm of the full gradient of a vector field can be controlled by the $\lebe^2$-norm of only its symmetric part under suitable additional conditions, such as zero boundary values (see, e.g.,~\cite{ciarletKornsInequality2010,kornUberEinigeUngleichungen1909,payneKornsInequality1961}).
 More precisely, let us denote by $\Omega\subset\R^d$ a bounded Lipschitz domain, then there exists a constant $c=c(\Omega)>0$ such that for all $u\in\hil^1_0(\Omega;\R^d)$, we have